Nevermind: Reissues

 In 1996, Mobile Fidelity Sound Labs released Nevermind on vinyl as part of its ANADISQ 200 series, and as a 24-karat gold CD.
 The CD pressings included "Endless, Nameless".
 The LP version quickly sold out its limited pressing but the CD edition stayed in print for years.
 In 2009, Original Recordings Group released Nevermind on limited edition 180g blue vinyl and regular 180g black vinyl mastered and cut by Bernie Grundman from the original analog tapes.

 In September 2011, the album's 20th anniversary, Universal Music Enterprises reissued Nevermind in a two-CD "deluxe edition" and a four-CD/one-DVD "Super Deluxe Edition".
 The first disc on both editions features the original album with studio and live B-sides.
 The second discs feature early session recordings, including the Smart Studio sessions and some band rehearsals recorded with a boombox, plus two BBC session recordings.
 The "Super Deluxe Edition" also includes Vig's original mix of the album and CD and DVD versions of Live at the Paramount.
 IFPI reported that as of 2012, the 20th anniversary formats of the album that were released in 2011 had sold nearly 800,000 units.
 In June 2021, Novoselic revealed that he and Grohl were compiling the 30th-anniversary edition of the album.
-In September 2021, it was announced that BBC Two in the United Kingdom would celebrate the 30th anniversary with a documentary titled When Nirvana Came to Britain, which featured contributions from Noveselic and Grohl.
+In September 2021, it was announced that BBC Two in the United Kingdom would celebrate the 30th anniversary with a documentary titled When Nirvana Came to Britain, which featured contributions from Novoselic and Grohl.
 That same month, a 30th-anniversary edition of Nevermind was announced, which became available in eight-LP and five-CD editions and contained 70 previously unreleased live songs.
-The CD edition also included a blu-ray of Live in Amsterdam.
+The CD edition also included a Blu-ray of Live in Amsterdam.